 However, not everyone (including myself) feels comfortable investing 100% of their money into stocks, even less volatile index funds.
-Going all-in on any one investment strategy or asset class has more risk than what we are comfortable taking on.
+Going all-in on any investment strategy or asset class has more risk than what we are comfortable taking on.

 Paying down your mortgage early also doesn’t have to mean shoving all of your money in to pay it down.
 Paying one extra payment per year, for example, can save you years off the back of your loan.
 That means if your mortgage is $1,200 annually, adding $100 to each payment can shorten your mortgage by several years.

 Why Paying Down the Mortgage Early Made Sense for Us